THE CLOISTER GARDEN : A SIMPLE GARDEN

 THE CLOISTER OF THE SAINT-SALVI COLLEGIATE

-The cloister of the Saint-Salvi Collegiate is accessible from various points: from the Sainte-Cécile street, by going through the Collegiate or via the covered path from place Saint-Salvi.
-In just a few steps, the lively atmosphere of the Episcopal City gives way to a little haven of peace.
+The cloister of the Saint-Salvi Collegiate is accessible from various points: from Sainte-Cécile street, by going through the Collegiate or via the covered path from the Saint-Salvi square.
+Within in a few steps, the lively atmosphere of the Episcopal City gives way to a little haven of peace.
 Surrounded by noisy streets, it really is a calm and secret garden.